hhandika/myte/README.md

 `myte` is a single executable command line app.
 The executable file will be available in the release [link](https://github.com/hhandika/myte/releases).
 Copy it to the folder that is registered in your PATH variable.

-__Comments__: I will update this instruction once the program has complete planned features.

 OS support:

 1. MacOS